lotary/docker-react/README.md

 integrate the github repo with Travis CI 1. create account in Travic , 2. allow Travis CI to integrate with the repo, 3. create the .travis.yml file to instruct travis CI for automate build

+April 28:
+1. Create new docker-react elasticbeanstalk enviornment
+2. Created travis-ci-user, assigned elastic bean stalk full access, added the configuration to travis.yml
+3. DockerFile (production docker file) EXPORT 80, elasticbeanstalk will automatically look at the docker file for the export port and map the port to the exported port